The Fall (TV series): Future

 It was reported that Cubitt has ideas for several seasons past Spector's arc.
 In September 2016, Cubitt confirmed that the third series is Dornan's last, but expressed intention for future series.
 Cubitt added that the fourth series "isn't going to be straight away."
 Anderson stated: "I'm excited by the idea of potentially revisiting it in a few years, to see what transpires in Stella's life afterwards."

 Casting

 Series 1

 Casting announcements began in February 2012, with Gillian Anderson first to be cast in the series as Detective Superintendent Stella Gibson.
 Next to join the series was Northern Irish actor Jamie Dornan as serial killer Paul Spector.
-Archie Panjabi, Emmett Scanlan and Karen Hassan were next to be cast, with Panjabi playing Reed Smith, Scanlan playing DC Glen Martin and Hassan playing Annie Brawley.
-It was later announced that Niamh McGrady, Bronagh Waugh, John Lynch, and Séainín Brennan had joined the series.
+Séainín Brennan, Archie Panjabi, Emmett Scanlan and Karen Hassan were next to be cast, with Brennan playing Liz Tyler, Panjabi playing Reed Smith, Scanlan playing DC Glen Martin and Hassan playing Annie Brawley.
+It was later announced that Niamh McGrady, Bronagh Waugh, and John Lynch had joined the series.